Skip to content

 ansible-playbook -l validator playbooks/clean.yml

-Configure the Sentry node
+Configure the sentry node

-Log into the remote sentry machine.
+Start by logging into the remote sentry machine.

-Configure the Heimdall Service
+Configure Heimdall

-Open config.toml for editing vi /var/lib/heimdall/config/config.toml.
+Open the config file for editing by running vi /var/lib/heimdall/config/config.toml.

 • moniker — any name.
 Example: moniker = "my-full-node".